nginxinc/nginx-amplify-doc/amplify-guide.md

   9. All NGINX configuration files are readable by the agent user ID (check owner, group and permissions).
   10. Extra [configuration steps have been performed as required](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#additional-nginx-metrics) for the additional metrics to be collected.
   11. The system DNS resolver is correctly configured, and *receiver.amplify.nginx.com* can be successfully resolved.
   12. Oubound TLS/SSL from the system to *receiver.amplify.nginx.com* is not restricted.
 This can be checked with *curl(1)*.
-[Configure a proxy server](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#setting-up-a-proxy) for the agent to use if required.
+[Configure a proxy server](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#setting-up-a-proxy) for the agent if required.
   13. *selinux(8)*, *apparmor(7)* or [grsecurity](https://grsecurity.net) are not interfering with the metric collection.
 E.g. for *selinux(8)* check **/etc/selinux/config**, try `setenforce 0` temporarily and see if it improves the situation for certain metrics.
   14. Some VPS providers use hardened Linux kernels that may restrict non-root users from accessing */proc* and */sys*.
 Metrics describing system and NGINX disk I/O are usually affected.
 There is no an easy workaround for this except for allowing the agent to run as `root`.
 Sometimes fixing permissions for */proc* and */sys/block* may work.